nginxinc/nginx-gateway-fabric/site/content/how-to/monitoring/troubleshooting.md

 If a resource has errors relating to its configuration or relationship to other resources, they can likely be read in the status.
 The `ObservedGeneration` in the status should match the `ObservedGeneration` of the resource.
 Otherwise, this could mean that the resource hasn't been processed yet or that the status failed to update.

-If no `Status` is written on the resource, further debug by checking if the referenced resources exists and belong to NGINX Gateway Fabric.
+If no `Status` is written on the resource, further debug by checking if the referenced resources exist and belong to NGINX Gateway Fabric.

 #### Events